 Congratulations!
 You’ve been called to schedule your on-site interview.
 This will be the next and possibly the final step on your path to a job offer.
 Take time in advance to prep for what you will be doing to make your interview day a productive day.
 Follow these steps:

-- your resume prepared in advance for each interviewer.
+Have at least one extra copy of your resume prepared in advance for each interviewer.
 Don’t be surprised if your beautifully formatted resume gets eaten, chewed up and spit out looking like an unformatted text file.
 That’s what happens when your resume runs the gauntlet with most corporate applicant tracking systems.
 So have your resume available to offer to the interviewer if they are struggling with your now ill-formatted resume.
 And have a copy ready for those interviewers who do not have your resume with them.
 Yet just having your printed resume available is only one very small step.
 You need to know every detail of that resume and how each part of that resume can launch into a behavioral interview answer, giving example after example of how you exhibited a particular competency or skill.
 You know you better than anyone else.
 Your challenge will be to convey that knowledge in a way that is custom to the employer and custom to the role.
-Know yourself.
-Have at least one extra copy of

 Being competitively prepped for your on-site interview in advance will help you to present the very best you in the interview.